Women in Science House (WiSH)

 WiSH opened in 2006 and is the longest continually run Living Learning Center at St. Mary’s College.

 It was formed to provide a space for students to create programming that supports women and other gender minorities in STEM majors.
 Students who live in WiSH earn educational course credit for their activities which include weekly WiSH Teas with STEM faculty and hosts Math Girls Day once per semester.

-WiSHers work on many outreach projects each semester in the campus and local communities such as Math Girls Day where undergraduate St. Mary’s students provide a day of fun STEM activities to local junior high students and is organized in cooperation with Mathnasium.
-Michelle Milne, assistant professor of physics, and Jessica Malisch, assistant professor of biology, are the faculty co-advisors of WiSH.
+WiSHers work on many outreach projects each semester in the campus and local communities such as Math Girls Day where undergraduate St. Mary’s students provide a day of fun STEM activities to local junior high students.
+Ariel Webster, Visiting Assistant Professor of Computer Science is the faculty advisor of WiSH.

 *Please note that there is limited space for this program; if interested, apply as soon as possible.